PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-5.md

 - It contains a pair of any two letters that appears at least twice in the string without overlapping, like xyxy (xy) or aabcdefgaa (aa), but not like aaa (aa, but it overlaps).
 - It contains at least one letter which repeats with exactly one letter between them, like xyx, abcdefeghi (efe), or even aaa.

-Solution is very much like the first part, except now we have two methods and different regular expressions.
+The solution is very much like the first part, except now we have two methods and different regular expressions.

 ```csharp
 public string Part2(IEnumerable<string> input)